SKKUAutoLab/aicity_2024_driving_action/README.md

 pip install detectron2-0.6-cp310-cp310-linux_x86_64.whl
 ```
 ### 1.2 Run from Docker (only for inference)
-First, download all weights and put to the corresponding folders as Section 3.
-Then, run the following scripts:
+First, download all weights and pretrained weights as Section 2 and Section 3.
+Then, put them to the corresponding folders.
+Finally, run the following scripts:
 ```
 sudo docker load < docker_aic24_track3_final.tar